siddhesh-wagh/platinum-fitness/README.md

 ## 🔗 Live Demo

-Check out the live version of the website [here](#). *(Replace with your hosted link.)*
+Check out the live version of the website [https://siddhesh-wagh.github.io/platinum-fitness/](#).
 ```

-Feel free to copy and paste this into your `README.md` file!
-Let me know if you’d like to add more details or make further tweaks.